 Annual sunflowers range from 12 inches to 15 feet tall, or more, with yellow to red flowers.
 While the taller cultivars, like 'American Giant,' 'Cyclops' and 'Mammoth Russian,' feature blossoms that may reach 12 inches across and giant seed heads full of tasty sunflower seeds (a treat for birds, wildlife and humans), the small and mid-sized cultivars are grown for their decorative impact.
 At 18 to 24 inches tall, 'Starburst Aura' features yellow double blooms with shaggy petals, while 'Choco Sun' and 'Elf' dwarf sunflowers grow between 10 and 14 inches tall, perfect for a container garden in a sunny courtyard.

 The perennial species also have a place in the garden.
-The 8-foot-tall 'Maximillian' (Helianthus maximilliani), hardy in USDA zone 3 through 9, produces 2- to 3-inch yellow flowers from midsummer through fall.
+The 8-foot-tall Maximilian sunflower (Helianthus maximiliani), hardy in USDA zone 4 through 9, produces 2- to 3-inch yellow flowers from midsummer through fall.
 If ocean spray affects your garden, the salt-tolerant swamp sunflower (Helianthus angustifolius), also known as narrow-leaved sunflower, fills USDA zone 5 through 9 flowerbeds with 2- to 3-inch-wide yellow flowers from late summer until frost.
-Also hardy in USDA zones 5 through 9, the hybrid 'Happy Days' produces double yellow flowers with golden fluffy centers on 24-inch-tall bushes.
+Also hardy in USDA zones 5 through 9, the cultivar 'Happy Days' produces double yellow flowers with golden fluffy centers on 24-inch-tall bushes.

-Alternatively, plant sunflower seeds indoors in paper or peat biodegradable pots four to six weeks before the last frost date.
-Fill the pots with sterile seed-starting mix and moisten before planting the seeds 1 inch deep.
+Alternatively, sow sunflower seeds indoors in paper or peat biodegradable pots four to six weeks before the last frost date.
+Fill the pots with sterile seed-starting mix and moisten before sowing the seeds 1 inch deep.
 Keep in a warm, brightly lit location until the seeds germinate, in seven to 10 days.

 Transplant Sunflowers Into the Garden